SourcePointUSA/ios-cmp-app/README.md

 ## How to install

 ### CocoaPods
-:heavy_exclamation_mark: **IMPORTANT** if you're not yet using the new message builder, make sure to use pod version < 3.
+:heavy_exclamation_mark: **IMPORTANT** if you still haven't moved to TCFv2, use `v4.x`.
 ```
-pod 'ConsentViewController', '< 3.0.0'
+pod 'ConsentViewController', '< 5.0.0'
 ```
-The README for the older version can be found [here](https://github.com/SourcePointUSA/ios-cmp-app/blob/d3c999a2245d2e5660806321c3979eaa32838642/README.md).
+Refer to its [README](https://github.com/SourcePointUSA/ios-cmp-app/blob/163683c76513c61a7892c722014b5b2e45864ee8/README.md) for more information.

 We strongly recommend the use of [CocoaPods](https://cocoapods.org) in order to install our SDK.
 In your `Podfile` add the following line to your app target:

 ```
-pod 'ConsentViewController', '4.1.0'
+pod 'ConsentViewController', '5.0.0'
 ```
 ### Carthage
 We also support [Carthage](https://github.com/Carthage/Carthage).
 It requires a couple more steps to install so we dedicated a whole [wiki page](https://github.com/SourcePointUSA/ios-cmp-app/wiki/Step-by-step-guide-for-Carthage) for it.